 Within the framework of the signed cooperation agreement, the Mail.ru Group Big Data Academy was opened at NUST MISIS.

-The Ministry of Science and Higher Education of the Russian Federation recognized NUST MISIS graduate student Elizaveta Permyakova as the best of more than 185,000 Moscow university graduates in 2020.
+The Ministry of Science and Higher Education of the Russian Federation recognized the postgraduate student of NUST MISIS Elizaveta Permyakova as the best of more than 185 thousand graduates of Moscow universities in 2020.

 NUST MISIS became the winner of the Russian Government Mega-grant Competition, which sponsored the creation of the Functional Quantum Materials laboratory.
 In total, NUST MISIS has 6 laboratories created with the funds of mega-grants.

 NUST MISIS entered the top 100 world’s best universities in the QS subject ranking “Engineering — Oil and Gas Business”.